tfabris/BlueGigaEmpeg/README.md

 later.

-Checklist
+Installation
 ==============================================================================
 Installing the BlueGigaEmpeg module requires some modifications to your empeg Car player.
-Make sure to go through each step in this checklist.
-Each step is detailed in its own section, below.
+Make sure to go through each of the steps linked below.

 - [Prerequisites                                                                   ](#prerequisites)
 - [Modify your Arduino compiler for larger buffer size                             ](#modify-your-arduino-compiler-for-larger-buffer-size)